 Online training and development is a fast-growing trend in Higher Education and can be difficult to do well.
 Kathy Bryant, Senior Director of HR Communications and Talent Development at the University of North Carolina- Chapel Hill, led the group through her department’s experience in building and offering online training for their campus.
 She spoke to the virtues of teamwork leading to success and the potential pitfalls that surround bad equipment.

 The afternoon concluded with a Roundtable Discussion.
 Effectively, a “lightning round” of questions posed by attendees and answered by attendees.
-Topics included how to work with groups with generational differences, membership and participation in professional organizations, train-the-trainer programs, learning management systems, relevant books and articles for this profession, and more For dinner, groups went out to explore the eateries of Winston-Salem.
+Topics included how to work with groups with generational differences, membership and participation in professional organizations, train-the-trainer programs, learning management systems, relevant books and articles for this profession, and more.
+For dinner, groups went out to explore the eateries of Winston-Salem and continued the conversations that and sharing that began earlier in the day.

 After Tuesday morning’s breakfast, Nathan Strong, Director for Organizational and Professional Development, and Nick Elzy, Organizational and Professional Development Consultant, shared the partnering model that they use at the University of South Carolina during a session entitled, “Strategic Partnerships that meet Customer’s Genuine Needs.”
 They described the various individuals on their campus who have become champions for the work that they do and how those champions have proved to be invaluable to the success of the department.